Skip to main content

 Start Here

-This is the developer documentation for Mailtarget.
-It covers the API, SMTP relay, deliverability operations, and Mailtarget CDP.
+This is the product documentation for Mailtarget.
+It covers Email Marketing, API, SMTP relay, deliverability operations, Mailtarget CDP, reporting, and integration paths.

-The fastest way through these docs is to answer three questions in order.
+The fastest way through these docs is to pick the Mailtarget surface you are using first.

 1. What is Mailtarget